barrosohub/mcp-servers-to-context-for-llms/README.md

-# MCP Server to Provide Context for LLMs
+# MCP Servers to Provide Context for LLMs

 ```json
 {